dystopian-games/project-fiter/CONTRIBUTING.md

  # Contributing
 ---
 ### Introduction
-Contributing is an integral part of the development cycle, and we want it everything be compatible with each other.
+Contributing is an integral part of the development cycle, and we want everything be compatible with each other.
 So this document will detail all the conventions used for both internal and external use.
 #### Sprites and Objects
 Sprites: Keep a minimum of sprites please
 Objects: Keep a minimum of objects, and instead reuse them
 ##### Naming Conventions
-When naming objects, sprites and variables:
+When naming functions, objects, sprites and variables:
 * The prefix should be the object using it, e.g. player_spr, player_obj, and player_x.
 * The suffix(es) should be the child name in relation to the parent.
 Possible child names:
   - spr